shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 data = data.to_crs(robinson_projection)
 ```

-So now let's plot the data.
+We can now plot the data of the one file we imported.
-The explanation is embedded in the code.
+The explanation of the individual steps is given in the comments in the code.
-For more information take a look at [GeoPandas Mapping](http://geopandas.org/mapping.html).
+If you are interested in more details, take a look at [GeoPandas Mapping](http://geopandas.org/mapping.html).

 ```python
 import matplotlib.pyplot as plt